PrayashBarakoti/Prayash_Portfolio/README.md

 Example data analysis portfolio

 # SQL Queries
-• In my ISMG 3500 class taught by Professor Zhiping Walter, we wrote SQL commandsw to achieve the task that was presented to us.
+• In my ISMG 3500 class taught by Professor Zhiping Walter, we wrote SQL commands to achieve the task that was presented to us.